 It’s stupid to expect that all our desires will be satisfied.
-No matter how much powerful or influential we may be or become we are sure to experience frustration(s) by sheer presence of a desire.
+No matter how much powerful or influential we may be or become we are sure to experience frustration(s) by the sheer presence of a desire.

 The things we don’t have – we’ll long for them.
-Once we have them we desire something else.
+Once we have them, we desire something else.

 Nothing is predictable in life.
-Even conditions which are clearly favourable one moment could prove otherwise the very next.
+Even conditions which are favourable one moment could prove otherwise the very next.

 Some “fall in love” at “first sight” and remain “happy” for the rest of their lives; some others sooner, or later, realize that their “love” was only “infatuation” and regret it later.
 It’s fair to conclude that dynamics of this “love” is unpredictable.
 It’s burstable.
 Human emotions, like all things in nature, are subject to change.
-Therefore, in any relationships there’s a clear possibility of “break up”.
+Therefore, in any relationships, there’s a clear possibility of “break up.”

-One way to find solace for your mental agony or frustration is to understand the degree of your own sufferings and difficulties with that experienced by others.
+One way to find solace for your mental agony or frustration is to understand the degree of your sufferings and difficulties with that experienced by others.
 You think that everything around you is about to collapse.
-However, if you try to take a mental stock of things and try to count your blessings, you will find, surprisingly, that you are better off than many others who suffer more.
+However, if you try to take mental stock of things and try to count your blessings, you will find, surprisingly, that you are better off than many others who suffer more.
 In short, you have been unduly exaggerating your problems.
-Many others are worse off than you and yet they do not worry unduly.
+Many others are worse off than you, and yet they do not worry unduly.

 Another method to reduce your problems is to recapitulate what you have gone through before, under similar or worse circumstances and how you have, through your patience and efforts, been able to surmount your then difficulties.
-By doing so, you will not permit your existing problems to “drown you”.
+By doing so, you will not permit your existing problems to “drown you.”
 You should realize that you have gone through worse situations and that you are prepared to face the issue – come what may.
-With this frame of mind, you will soon regain your self-confidence and will be able to face and resolve whatever problems that are in store for you.
+With this frame of mind, you will soon regain your self-confidence and will be able to confront and resolve whatever problems that are in store for you.